 - Mix and match pieces of each structure that work well for your visitors and their goals

 - Start with essential pages and add more as necessary over time

-We’ve also created a spreadsheet you can use to plan your nonprofit’s website structure.
-We’d recommend downloading the spreadsheet before you dive in so you can take notes of structures you like as you go.
+Get a spreadsheet you can use to plan your nonprofit’s website structure.
+We recommend downloading the spreadsheet before you dive into the guide so you can take notes of structures you like as you go.
 But that’s just us.
 Follow your heart.

 Common Nonprofit Website Structures

 We’ve worked with a lot of nonprofits over the years, and while each is unique, we’ve seen some themes emerge when it comes to creating a strong website structure.
 Generally, website structure is largely dictated by the type work you’re doing in your community.